MAD2023-Team4/23-CacheFlash/README.md

 # MAD-Team4-CacheFlash-Final
+CacheFlash - Your flashcards app for studying anytime, anywhere
 ### About CacheFlash
-CacheFlash is a flashcards app-based tool that improves upon Spaced Repetition Systems (SRS).
-It helps everyone to study concepts, ranging from chemistry to social sciences, and custom-made topics.
+Wanting to study a particular topic, but struggle to do so?
+Don't worry, we can help!
+Introducing the CacheFlash flashcards app, where students from secondary school and junior college can memorise concepts on their own!
+Its self-directed approach in helping students in their exams can be done at anytime, anywhere.
+Stage 1 consists of basic features, while stage 2 consists of spaced repetition system (SRS) mode, and more advanced quizzing methods to the user.

 #### App Catergory: Education
 ### Stage 1 - App Features:
 - Login and sign-up page for users (Hui Ting)
-- Home page - Displays all the default flashcards (Samuel)
+- Home page - Displays all the default flashcards, and the learn and test feature (Samuel)
-- Learn (flashcards page) - the user gets to learn concepts using flashcards.
+- Learn Yourself - user gets to learn concepts using flashcards.
 (Bryan)
-- Test - the user gets to access his/her own knowledge of the topic of choice.
+- Test Yourself - user gets to access his/her own knowledge of the topic of choice, by recalling answer by typing answer out, the system will check if the answer typed out matches the correct answer.
 (John)
-- Recall answer by typing answer out - the system will check if the answer typed out matches the correct answer.
-(John)
-- Profile page (Victoria)
+- Profile page (Hui Ting)
 - App UI and logo (Victoria)

 ### Stage 2 - Proposed New Features:
- - Calculates the timing to review the flashcards (Samuel)
  - Speedrun feature for users who want a challenge, and let them edit the time they have to answer (Hui Ting)
- - Dashboard Feature to track User Data(Forgetting Curve)[Samuel]
+ - Dashboard feature to track user data by calculating the timing to review the flashcards (Forgetting Curve) [Samuel]
  - Information Depository for users to key in notes outside of the flashcards (Hui Ting)
  - Image Relaxation (Bryan)
- - - Multiple choice style - there will be multiple choice questions, and the user selects the correct answer.
+ -  Multiple choice style - there will be multiple choice questions, and the user selects the correct answer.
 (John)
-- Recall answer with flashcards simply by clicking - after recalling the piece of information, the user clicks the flashcard to view the correct answer.
-If user gets it correct, he/she presses "I got it right", and if wrong, vice versa.
-(John)
+ -  Creating flashcards - the user creates custom flashcards for own revision (Bryan)
+ -  Improvement of app UI (Victoria)

  #### Explanation of Calculation of Optimal Timing (Samuel)
  [The forgetting curve](https://en.wikipedia.org/wiki/Forgetting_curve) can help remind the users when would they almost forget that information (the exact date and timing).
 This is done by sending them a notification when the retainability has reached a certain level as time passes.
 For example, a user has finished a deck of flashcards, and the app estimates that he/she will forget about 70% of information in 6 days.
 This means that R is reduced, until about R = 1 - 0.7 = 0.3.
 Hence, it will send a notification 6 days later to the user.